 - 100g of chopped roasted hazelnut (for me)

 - Preheat the oven to 180C degrees.

-- Remove from the oven and allow to cool.
+- Remove from the oven and allow to cool for 30 minutes.